wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/linux/nginx-stable.md

 # Installing Wallarm OOB Dynamic Module for NGINX Stable using Linux Packages

-These instructions describe the steps to install Wallarm as an [OOB](../overview.md) dynamic module for the open source version of NGINX `stable`.
+These instructions describe the steps to install Wallarm as an [OOB](../overview.md) dynamic module using Linux packages for NGINX `stable` from nginx.org.

 Wallarm supports the following operating systems: